SweeXordious/Jersey-Simple-App/README.md

 - using direct reference to the implementation class
 - using Service Provider Interface (SPI)

-Check the `ResourceConfig` class for more information
+Check the `ResourceConfig` class for more information.